HM raises concerns of poor zakat management - The Scoop

 “Furthermore, in cases related to Syariah, the law must be reviewed to make amendments or whether it is appropriate to be repealed and replaced with another.
 This is common in dealing with legal matters,” His Majesty said.

-The Halal Certificate and Halal Label Order was amended in 2017, making it compulsory for businesses in the food and beverage industry to apply for halal certification unless they are serve non-halal food for non-Muslims.
+The Halal Certificate and Halal Label Order was amended in 2017, making it compulsory for businesses in the food and beverage industry to apply for halal certification unless they are serving non-halal food for non-Muslims.

 Poor work ethics of imams